 A medicinal herb with a cucumber-like freshness.

-Lemon and ginger floral.
+Light and watery floral.

 View All Florals NotesThis is the scent of the orchard and the vegetable patch rather than the patisserie, capturing the crisp snap of an apple or the earthy grit of a carrot.
 These notes add a mouth-watering texture and vitality, bringing a sense of abundance and natural realism that prevents a fragrance from feeling too abstract.